 The single actually reached 17 in the UK charts, but it’s clear from McBean’s incredulous tone that he was more thrilled about appearing in a pop video on TOTP than at the specifics of the chart placing!

 The video itself is far more sure-footed than what Anton Corbijn considers his ‘“real” first video’ for Propaganda (preceded only by a little-seen effort for German band Palais Schaumburg).
-The ‘Dr. Mabuse’ film is characterised by its hand-held camera which mingles with hooded figures as they move around an ancient castle, lending it a somewhat low-budget, amateur feel.
+The ‘Dr. Mabuse’ film is characterised by its hand-held camera which mingles with hooded figures as they move around an ancient castle, lending it – no doubt intentionally – a somewhat low-budget, retro feel.
 For ‘Red Guitar’, on the other hand, each image is carefully composed with the flair evidenced in Corbijn’s black and white still photography.
-The real positive was not succumbing to the fashion in promo videos of the time for telling a story in the four minute duration, thereby constraining the viewer to one interpretation of the music.
+The real positive was not succumbing to the fashion in promo videos of the time for telling a story in the four-minute duration, thereby constraining the viewer to one interpretation of the music.

-‘Most of the videos you see accompany rather superficial, hollow pieces of music, that’s why they’ve got those horrible storyline videos because there is very little there and you’re giving a disposable piece of music a disposable image that will last a month or two..’
-(DS, 1984) Sylvian has always stressed that it is for each listener to seek their own meaning in his lyrics, finding whatever resonates deepest for them.
+‘Most of the videos you see accompany rather superficial, hollow pieces of music,’ said Sylvian, ‘that’s why they’ve got those horrible storyline videos because there is very little there and you’re giving a disposable piece of music a disposable image that will last a month or two.’
+Sylvian has always stressed that it is for each listener to seek their own meaning in his lyrics, finding whatever resonates deepest for them.
 Anton Corbijn’s series of images similarly serves to open up the imagination rather than to narrow things down through a concocted story.

 Sylvian has been open about his drug use during the writing and recording of Brilliant Trees and confided in a later interview: “Red Guitar’?
 Oh, that was written at home during a drugged up stupor one morning.
 That whole album was done on coke.
 I couldn’t stay awake during that period and I figured a coke habit would be easier to deal with than constant exhaustion.’
 (2000)